cashfree/cashfree-magento/Readme.md

-### Install through "code.zip" file
+### Installation

-Extract the attached code.zip from release
+Extract the attached master-1.9.zip

-Go to "app" folder
+Go to magento root folder

-Overwrite content of "code" folder with step one "code" folder (Note: if code folder not exist just place the code folder from step-1).
+Overwrite content of "app" folder with step one "app" folder

 Run from magento root folder.